Even the stuffing is quite easy to make consisting of meat rice and a few spices.

 - 1 bulb of garlic peeled

-- 2 cups of water + 2 tsp of salt + 1 lemon
+- 2 cups of water + 1 teaspoon of salt + 1 lemon (to make the brine)

-When they have cooled, trim off the thick stems (you can layer the bottom of the pot with these), and divide the very large leaves into half so they are no bigger than your hand
+When they have cooled, trim off the thick stems, and divide the very large leaves into half so they are around the size of your whole hand

-In a mixing bowl, add the ground meat, rice, seven spice, black pepper, cinnamon, 1/4 cup of regular olive oil and salt.
+In a mixing bowl, add the ground meat, rice, seven spice, black pepper, cinnamon, ¼ cup of regular olive oil, the tomato concentrate and salt.
 Combine well and place on the table

 On a large plate, flatten out a cabbage leaf